ortus-docs/coldbox-docs/intro/my-first-handler--view.md

 ## Executing Events

 Did you detect a convention here?
 The sections in the URL are the same as the name of the event handler CFC (`hello`) and method that was generated (`index`).
-By convention, this is how you execute events in ColdBox by leveraging the following URL pattern:
+By convention, this is how you execute events in ColdBox by leveraging the following URL pattern that matches the name of a handler and action method.
+You can also nest handlers into folders and you can also pass the name of the folder(s) as well.

 ```
 http://localhost:{port}/folder/handler/action